-Melissa has published a variety of written work including short stories, poetry, articles, short stage and radio plays and educational stage plays (e.g. STC, ATYP,) and she was awarded a mentorship with the Australian Society of Authors to complete her first novel.
+Melissa has also published short stories, poetry, essays, short stage and radio plays and educational stage plays (e.g. STC, ATYP,).
+She was awarded a mentorship with the Australian Society of Authors to complete her first novel which won the Woollahra Digital Literary Award for Fiction 2017 and was highly commended for the NSW Society of Women Writers Fiction Awards 2018.
 Melissa has taught primary, secondary, tertiary, post-graduate & adult writing (UTS, UNDA, Sydney Uni. – CCE, NSWWC).
 She offers professional writing & editing services (E.g. Speeches, proposals, presentations etc.) for a variety of corporate, professional, creative & general clients, through her business, MB Performance Consulting.

 Melissa Bruce completed a Bachelor of Education at Victoria College in the specialty subjects of Language & Literature, Media & Drama.
-She completed the Playwright’s Studio as part of a Diploma in Directing (NIDA) and has completed a Master of Arts in Writing (UTS) with High Distinctions.
+She completed the Playwright’s Studio as part of a Diploma in Directing (NIDA) and holds a Master of Arts in Writing (UTS) with High Distinctions.

 “With freedom, flowers, books and the moon,

 NSW Writers’ Centre

 Society of Women Writers NSW

 WINNER – Woollahra Digital Literary Award for Fiction 2017